Reasons to Move Revenues or Expenses

 For moving principal (Pool A) or for transfers between principal and expendable (use with 800325 and 800326)

-Used by Budget Office only
+Used by VPF Budget and Financial Analysis only

 Space Change Transfers

-Transfers originated by Budget Office only
+Transfers originated by VPF Budget and Financial Analysis only

 To fund under-recovery.
 These entries are done by the Sponsored Accounting Group (SPNA) only.

-To fund cost sharing.
+To fund cost-sharing.
 These entries are also done only by SPNA.

 Used only by certain administrative units with special cost analysis requirements